-Overall, 84.5% of children who participated in group classes or whose parents or caregivers received one-on-one consultations through HDS demonstrated an increase in protective factors.
+• Overall, 84.9% of children who participated in group classes or whose parents or caregivers received one-on-one consultations through HDS demonstrated an increase in protective factors.

-FIRST 5 SAN DIEGO'S MATERNAL DEPRESSION PROGRAM
+FIRST 5 SAN DIEGO'S MATERNAL MENTAL HEALTH PROGRAM

-The Centers for Disease Control and Prevention's (CDC) studies show that about 1 in 10 women in the United States experience symptoms of depression and about 1 in 9 women experience symptoms of postpartum depression.
-Children of mothers who experience depression are at an increased risk for developmental delays, as well as their own depression and other emotional disorders.
-First 5 San Diego funds the Maternal Depression Program (MDP) which provides care coordination and therapeutic treatment and support for mothers with mild to moderate depression and children under age six in the Central region of San Diego.
-Mothers are screened at their child's pediatric visits and referred to the program if they are experiencing mild to moderate depression.\ In FY 2017-18, nearly 2,000 mothers of young children were screened by their pediatricians and the program provided care coordination and/or treatment to almost 150 mothers.
+The Centers for Disease Control and Prevention's (CDC) studies show that about 1 in 10 women in the United States experience symptoms of depression and about 1 in 9 women experience symptoms of postpartum depression.24 According to research, postpartum depression in a mother can affect her child through childhood, causing delays in language development and problems learning, behavior problems, problems dealing with stress, and adjusting to school and other social situations.25 First 5 San Diego funds the Maternal Mental Health Program which provides care coordination and therapeutic treatment and support for mothers with mild to moderate depression and children ages 0 through 5 in the Central region of San Diego. referred to the program if they are experiencing mild to moderate depression.
+Between July 2013 and June 2018, mothers participating in the program decreased both their depression and anxiety scores by over 58%.
+Providers working with the mothers reported observing increases in their use of positive parenting techniques, improved quality of attachment, and increased feelings of efficacy and self-worth.

-\ Other programs are available for mothers with more severe depression and this program seeks to fill the gap of services for mothers with mild to moderate depression.
+This program seeks to fill the gap of services for mothers with mild to moderate depression; other programs are available for mothers with more severe depression.